Retirement Reimagined: 4 Ways Adults are Reshaping their Golden Years

-While retirees might consider relocating to somewhere warm, downsizing into an urban condominium or moving to an international city, adults may also use travel to change the later-in-life narrative.
+While retirees might consider relocating to somewhere warm, downsizing into an urban condominium or renting abroad in retirement, adults may also use travel to change the later-in-life narrative.
 “You can do this in so many ways.
 It’s almost like niche retirements for everybody’s lifestyle,” says Cullinane.

 The old way: Spend your days golfing or gardening.